MDH – ‘Mahashay’ Dharampal Gulati : From fifth-grade school dropout to highest-paid CEO in India

 Proceeding Stages of Life

 The business grew and needed a bigger place, so he shifted to Chandni Chowk and rented another shop.
-He opened a new store named Roopak Stores in 1954.
+In MDH Owner Biography there is written that he opened a new store named Roopak Stores in 1954.
 He later passed it to his younger brother and in 1959, bought a Spices manufacturing unit in Kirti Nagar, Delhi.
 As the production increased, more branches of MDH started in Delhi and later expanded to India.
 Now India, London and Dubai itself, MDH has more than 20 factories and exporting spices in more than 100 countries across the globe.

 The turnover of the company can be calculated as MDH Deggi Mirch, Chaat Masala and Chhole Masala sells more than 1 Crore (10 Million) packet per month.
 In India, out of 16,000 Crore of spices business, MDH is the largest producer among the country.